Personal Myth and the Quest for Meaning

 Personal Myth and the Quest for Meaning.

-Four class course by Dennis P. Slattery
+4-class On-demand course by Dennis P. Slattery

 Thus it is that I have now undertaken, in my eighty-third year, to tell my personal myth.
 I can only make direct statements, only tell stories.
-Whether or not the stores are true is not the problem.
+Whether or not the stories are true is not the problem.
 The only question is whether what I tell is my fable, my truth.